 The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 2nd Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 56th Legislature, 1st Regular Session, which convenes in January 2023.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 16-341.
-Nomination petition; method and time of filing; form; qualifications and number of petitioners required
+Nomination petition; method and time of filing; form; qualifications and number of petitioners required; statement of interest

 A. Any qualified elector who is not a registered member of a political party that is recognized pursuant to this title may be nominated as a candidate for public office otherwise than by primary election or by party committee pursuant to this section.